 1 | Education

 You start your day there by getting dressed as a samurai – don’t worry too much about the clothes you wear underneath, just keep it comfy / don’t wear a dress.
 After you change, your instruction from a real samurai master will begin.
-You will learn about the samurai house and general information about the samurai, how they trained, and what some of the basic samurai battle moves are.
+You will learn about the samurai house and general information about the samurai.
+This will include how they trained as well as what some of the basic samurai battle moves are.
 You will also learn about Japanese swords – also known as katanas, and the makeup of samurai armor.

 2 | Swordmanship